lpolovets/lpolovets.github.io/fellowship/README.md

 We believe the best investment decisions and insights come from collaboration with people who've built, researched, or operated in these fields firsthand.
 This is a way for us to learn from your expertise, widen our lens, and maybe help you on your next chapter as a founder, investor, or technologist.
 It's also a chance to become part of Humba's growing community of technologists, passionate about building at the edge of the possible.

 ## How To Apply
-The first 3 batches with 1-2 fellows each will be:
+The first 3 batches with 1-2 Fellows each will be:
 * July 28 — August 29
 * September 1 — October 3
 * October 6 — November 7

 **We are accepting applications until 11:59pm PT on July 19**.
-We will reach out to finalists on July 21st, conduct interviews July 22-25, and start the first batch on July 28.
+We will reach out to finalists on July 21st, conduct short video interviews July 22-25, and start the first batch on July 28.

 If working with Humba is something that interests you, we highly encourage you to apply below!